Necla Kelek: Scientific and political advisory activities

-Circumcision in Germany

-In 2012, a state court in the German city of Cologne claimed that circumcision of male children for religious purposes was an "act of grievous bodily harm".
-As a result, some doctors, fearing prosecution, ceased performing the ritual.
-Many public commentators and bloggers hailed the ruling as a justified protection of children's rights, while others, especially in the Muslim and Jewish communities, criticized the ruling as an attack on religious freedom.
-Necla Kelek inserted herself into the debate.
-In an article in Die Welt, she wrote: "The circumcision of Muslim boys is an equally repulsive archaic custom as female genital mutilation among little girls.
+Following a 2012 ruling in Cologne that circumcision of male children for religious purposes was an "act of grievous bodily harm", Kelek wrote: "The circumcision of Muslim boys is an equally repulsive archaic custom as female genital mutilation among little girls.
 It is an instrument of oppression, and should be ostracized."
 Since November 2017, she is official "ambassador" for the registered association intaktiv e.
 V., which is against circumcision of male children.